The Marmots of British Columbia: Wildlife in Canada

 What Is a Marmot?

-Marmots are mammals that belong to the rodent order and the squirrel family.
-They are divided into two groups which have slightly different features.
+Marmots are mammals that belong to the rodent order (Rodentia) and the squirrel family (Sciurideae).
+They are divided into two groups that have slightly different features.

 - The Marmota group consists of the European and Asian marmots as well as the North American groundhog or woodchuck.
 The groundhog lives at lower elevations than its North American relatives and generally isn't referred to as a "marmot".
 It has a widespread distribution in both Canada and the United States and is found in British Columbia.